edwinvdpol/homey-nzbget/README.txt

 - Set download speed limit
 - Shutdown the server

-## Supported settings
+Supported settings:

 - Update interval (seconds)

-## Supported languages
+Supported languages:

 - English
 - Dutch (Nederlands)

-## Support / feedback
-If you have any questions or feedback, please contact me on [Slack](https://athomcommunity.slack.com/team/evdpol).
+If you have any questions or feedback, please contact me on Slack.

-Please report issues and feature requests at the [issues section](https://github.com/edwinvdpol/net.nzbget/issues) on GitHub.
+Please report issues and feature requests at the issues section on GitHub.

 This app is tested with NZBGet v21.0, but should work with v15.0 and newer.